harmora-project/harmora/README.md

   --to-stage aggregate
 ```

-### Run a small experiment
+### Run a smaller experiment

-A smaller run can be used for testing or debugging:
+A smaller run can be used for testing:

 ```bash
 python scripts/run_full_pipeline.py \